 Brazil - Improvement of the thermal cycle efficiency

-Modification of cooling tower internal elements to reduce water temperature and improve the vacuum in the condenser.
+In Jorge Lacerda power plant, modification of cooling tower internal elements to reduce water temperature and improve the vacuum in the condenser.
 The cooling tower efficiency increased by 15%.

 Jorge Lacerda - ENGIE Photocenter